TheOdinProject/curriculum/nodeJS/express/introduction_to_express.md

 app.get("/", (req, res) => res.send("Hello, world!"));
 ```

-We will discuss routes and route handlers in more detail in a later lesson, but to summarise the above line, it tells Express "if a `GET` request comes through to the `/` route, run the request through the following chain of middleware functions".
+We will discuss routes and route handlers in more detail in a later lesson, but to summarise the above line, it tells Express: "if a `GET` request comes through to the `/` route, pass the request through the following chain of middleware functions".
 Here, we only have a single function.

-If we had defined multiple route handlers, Express would pass the request through the first one to match the requested route.
-Order matters!
+If we had defined multiple route handlers, Express would pass the request through the first route handler that matched the requested route.
+The order of the route handlers matters!

 Express takes the callback function we gave it and passes the request object into the first parameter (commonly named `req` by convention), and a [response object](https://expressjs.com/en/4x/api.html#res) into the second parameter (commonly named `res`).
 Our callback tells the response object to respond to the request by `.send`ing the string `"Hello, world!"`.

 There is no more code to run and the function returns.
-Since Express has been told to respond to the request, it ends the request here.
+Since Express has been told to respond to the request, it ends the request-response cycle.
 Meanwhile, the browser receives our server's response and displays it on screen, which is our `"Hello, world!"` string.
-We could send nearly anything in response.
+We could send nearly anything in our response.
 We could even [tell Express to send a file](https://expressjs.com/en/api.html#res.sendFile).

 ### Nodemon

-After you run your server with `node app.js`, if you make any changes to any JavaScript and JSON files in the project directory, these changes will not be reflected in the server unless you manually interrupt and rerun `node app.js`.
-Similarly to how Webpack and Vite's dev servers would restart and rebuild your site when you make a change to a file, you can use [Nodemon](https://www.npmjs.com/package//nodemon) to run your `app.js` file.
+When you run your server with `node app.js`, any changes to any JavaScript and JSON files in your project directory won't be reflected automatically unless you manually interrupt and rerun `node app.js`.
+To avoid this manual process, you can use [Nodemon](https://www.npmjs.com/package//nodemon) to run your `app.js` file.
+Nodemon will automatically restart your server any time it detects a change, similar to Webpack and Vite's dev servers.

-Our recommendation would be to add it as a dev dependency and write an npm script that runs `nodemon app.js`.
+Our recommendation would be to add Nodemon as a dev dependency and add an npm script that runs `nodemon app.js`.

 ### Assignment